craftcms/cms/docs/extend/element-types.md

 To make an element restorable, just add the <api:craft\elements\actions\Restore> action to the array returned by your static `defineActions()` method.
 Craft will automatically hide it during normal index views, and show it when someone selects the “Trashed” status option.

+### Hard Delete Action

+Any [soft-deleted](soft-deletes.md) elements can be individually hard-deleted via the CP.

+To enable hard-deletion, just add the <api:craft\elements\actions\HardDelete> action to the array returned by your static `defineActions()` method.
+The hard-delete button will, exactly as the restore action above, only be visible if someone selects the "trashed" status option.

 ### Sort Options

 You can define the sort options for your element indexes by adding a protected static `defineSortOptions()` method to your element class: